bibleexchange/courses/church-history/400_medieval-church/medieval-church.md

 #### John Wycliffe

 John Wycliffe (1330&ndash;1384) was the first to translate the Bible into English.
-He is referred to as _the Morning Star of the Reformation_. {++He had followers, which were called _lollards_, which means "poor preachers."++} He stood against the Roman Church, and rejected the authority of the pope. {++Following are some of the things he questioned about the church:
+He is referred to as _the Morning Star of the Reformation_.
+He had followers, which were called _lollards_, which means "poor preachers."
+He stood against the Roman Church, and rejected the authority of the pope.
+Following are some of the things he questioned about the church:

 * The church's right to temporal power and wealth
 * The sale of indulgences
 * The worship of saints and relics
 * The pope's authority
-* Transubstantiation++}
+* Transubstantiation

 He would have been killed by the Catholics had it not been for the protection of the English nobles.
 Wycliffe's preaching and Bible translation prepared the way for the Reformation.
 The Catholics hated him so much his body was dug up and desecrated years after his death.

 #### John Huss

 John Huss (1369&ndash;1415) had been a reader of Wycliffe's writings and stood for the truth of the Word of God.
-He strongly opposed the authority of the pope. {++He insisted that Christ alone was the head of the church and that only God could forgive sins.
-When brought before a council to be questioned about his beliefs, he said, "I would not for a chapel full gold recede from the truth."++} He was condemned as a heretic and burned at the stake by a council of the Roman Catholic Church.
+He strongly opposed the authority of the pope.
+He insisted that Christ alone was the head of the church and that only God could forgive sins.
+When brought before a council to be questioned about his beliefs, he said, "I would not for a chapel full gold recede from the truth."
+He was condemned as a heretic and burned at the stake by a council of the Roman Catholic Church.

-{++
 #### Boniface

 Boniface was born in AD.
 His birth name was _Winfred_.
 He trained as a Benedictine monk, and he spent most of his life as a missionary to the Germans.